-These Identical Google Arts & Culture Matches Will Make You Second Guess Everything
+These Google Arts & Culture Matches Are So Identical It's Scary

 Let me start by saying this: Your selfies are already works of art, OK?
 They're brilliant, incredible, amazing, show-stopping, spectacular — you get it.
 But if you haven't heard, Google has a new app that allows you to literally see what renowned works of art your selfies resemble, because let's be real: We all want to find our doppelgänger, and preferably a famous one.
 People have been sharing their results online, and these identical Google Arts & Culture matches will leave you wondering if your art twin is out there.